inducingchaos/raycast-spotify-extension/DO_NOT_EDIT_PR_NOTES.md

   3. A 3rd party API that can outsource recursive fetching, caching, and filtering for querying on-demand.

   I can confirm this is suitable for libraries up to 2,000 songs.
 Before minimizing the data, this many tracks would result in a memory heap overflow.

+  We also pre-allocate the result array to reduce memory pressure.

 - Double-fetching in development.